akchao/cit-591-fall-2017-project-scrambled-brainz/README.md

 REQUIREMENTS:
-ShapesOfStories.jar 		(an executable .jar file)
+ShapesOfStories.jar 		(an executable .jar file) Book-Data.csv			(a .csv will the book data)

+*both of these files must be in the same directory*

 HOW TO USE:

 1. Run "ShapesOfStories.jar" program, an executable jar file, which should open this window: